Digital Pathology: Importance of the Pre-Analytical Phase

 Since digital pathology scanners require adequate contrast to detect tissue areas and to obtain sharp focus images, it is essential that low contrast tissue is optimally stained.
 This way, the digital image obtained is a faithful replica of the original.

 Another crucial factor is coverslipping.
 Air bubbles, dust and excess mounting media are common causes of scanning errors.
-Sakura’s automated Tissue-Tek Film® Coverslipper minimises these troublesome artefacts, guaranteeing image quality.
-Aside from that, slides oozing excess mounting media can be a major headache for digital pathology labs.
+Sakura’s automated Tissue-Tek Film® Coverslipper reduces these troublesome artefacts that could affect theimage quality as well as the scanning process.
+Slides oozing excess mounting media can be a major headache for digital pathology labs.

 A paper by digital pathology pioneers has shown that the film coverslipper has made it possible to minimise errors and streamline the digital pathology workflow.
 It does so by eliminating mounting media-oozing slides that “interfere with the mechanical elements of the scanning system” (Retamero et al., 2020), a well-known source of scanning errors.
 And in addition, scanning is 3.7% faster on coverslipping film than glass.